Multiple Sclerosis Centers of Excellence

 About the Multiple Sclerosis Centers of Excellence

 The Multiple Sclerosis Centers of Excellence (MSCoE), established by the Veterans Health Administration (VHA) in 2003, are dedicated to furthering the understanding of MS, its impact on Veterans, and effective treatments to help manage the disease and its symptoms.
-There are two national MSCoE coordinating Centers within the VHA, MSCoE-East located in Baltimore, MD and MSCoE-West jointly located in Seattle, WA and Portland, OR.
-By partnering with Veterans, caregivers, health care professionals, MS advocates, community health care institutes and Veteran service organizations, MSCoE strives to minimize impairment and maximize quality of life for Veterans with MS.
+There are two national MSCoE coordinating Centers within the VHA, MSCoE-East, jointly located in Baltimore, MD and Washington, DC, and MSCoE-West, jointly located in Seattle, WA and Portland, OR.
+By partnering with Veterans, caregivers, health care professionals, MS advocates, community health care institutes, and Veteran service organizations, MSCoE strives to minimize impairment and maximize quality of life for Veterans with MS.

 - Improve the quality and consistency of health care services delivered to Veterans with MS across the country.